 Forty-five sleepless hours later, we marched into the camping ground of Paris.
 (It was not quite as bad as it sounds – the time from leaving Sydney to arriving at the Paris camping ground was a mere thirty-three hours.)

-After an excellent evening meal in the camping ground and a good sleep, we took the 10 am train to le Puy, arriving at about 2:30 pm.
+After an excellent evening meal in the camping ground and a good sleep, we took the

 As we had been to le Puy several times before, we had no trouble finding the start of the Régordane amongst all the GRs that leave from this town (the Way of Le Puy, the Robert Louis Stevenson walk and the Gorges of the Loire walk among others).
 There were red-and-white GR markers everywhere, so it was important to find the right ones.